 McKechnie Aluminium Solutions Ltd (MASL) operates an aluminium foundry and extrusion plant located at Bell Block, in the Mangaone and Mangati catchments.
 Processing of copper and brass (copper/zinc) at the plant ceased in June 2002 and January 2003, respectively.
-This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.
+This report for the period July 2020 to June 2021 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess MASL's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of MASL's activities.